-The X14S is a rather smart little mid-range radio from FrSky.
-With its support for Ethos and their latest Twin protocol, it seems - on paper at least - to be a promising choice for soaring and electric flight.
+The TX14S is one of their more recent radios.
+With its compact dimensions and support for Twin, it appear - on paper at least - to be a good choice for soaring and electric flight.
+So, when FrSky offered me a unit to review I needed no persuading.

 ![]() |